StuntsPT/4Pipe4/README.md

 * 4Pipe4.py - Main file: this is the script you want to run;
 * 4Pipe4rc - Configuration file;
 * BAM_to_TCS.py - Module to convert .bam files into the TCS format.
-* CAF_to_TCS.py - Module for locating variation in .caf files.
-Outputs a TCS.
 * TCSfilter.py - Module for SNP filtering in TCS files;
 * LICENSE - License file;
 * Metrics.py - Module for generating dataset metrics;